ribtoks/code-jamming/_posts/2019-03-01-tensorflow-inference.md

 If you were training model using popular framework [TensorFlow](https://tensorflow.org) you're covered in a sense that there are number of options you can stick to.
 To name just a few: inference with Tensorflow from Python, C++ inference with native library (TensorFlow is written in C++ after all), C++ inference with Tensorflow Lite (inference on mobile phones and/or Raspberry Pi) with bindings to Java&co, TensorFlow Serving (production-quality C++ HTTP server for inference using TF native library).

-When running on server you can use whatever is more convenient so in this article I'm mostly concerned about second use-case where you need to run inference on consumer devices.
+When running on a server you can use whatever is more convenient so in this article I'm mostly concerned about second use-case where you need to run inference on consumer devices.
 Let's see which options do we have.
 Actually there're not so many of these: TensorFlow native library (C++), TensorFlow Lite native library (C++) and third-party solutions (like project [Tract](https://github.com/snipsco/tract) from company Snips, written in Rust).
 Original TensorFlow library compiled for Release on my computer weights 30MB.
 Imagine you need to deploy it along with your 100MB model and you have 30% overhead which might be even worse if you have a smaller model.
 TensorFlow Lite supports a subset of operations you can use and it's compilation is fine-tuned for Android projects.
 Nevertheless it's quite possible to compile it for desktop and it's size in Release was about 3MB.
 This is already much better but the problem is that most probably you're not even using half of the features of TensorFlow Computation Graph that the library provides.

 What is left for us is to write such inference on our own.
 It's not as hard as it sounds and definitely much more fun!